 In 1903, Emmeline Pankhurst and her daughters founded the Women’s Social and Political Union (WSPU).
 The WSPU employed many tactics to pressurise the government to extend the voting franchise to include women.
 For example in October 1906 Lord Haldane, then Secretary of State for War had visited University College, Reading to open the new hall and buildings.
 He only consented to come on condition that no woman, whether staff or student, was present at the ceremony.

 Reading had an active suffrage movement in the years before the outbreak of the First World War.
-Edith Sutton (of the Sutton’s Seeds family) had sought to persuade Reading’s local council to consider the issue for votes for women in 1904 (she eventually joined the Labour Party in 1921 and was the first female Mayor of Reading).
+Edith Sutton (of the Sutton’s Seeds family) had sought to persuade Reading’s local council to consider the issue for votes for women in 1904.
+Edith was one of the first five women to be elected to Borough and County Councils in 1907, after the Qualification of Women (County and Borough Councils) Act gave widows and unmarried women the right to stand anywhere in local government.
+She eventually joined the Labour Party in 1921 and was the first female Mayor of Reading.

 Lively exchanges were recorded at many political meetings like the one held in favour of women’s suffrage at the Small Town Hall on 26 November 1907.
 At this meeting a large crowd of men were refused admittance to the hall by the police, though a fairly strong contingent managed to get inside.
 The unsympathetic males fired their first volley as soon as the speakers mounted the platform.
 It was recorded by local newspapers that a hurricane of squeals, whistling and cheering rented the air, the effect being enhanced by the introduction of tin horns and cries of ‘’Silence’’ from those who were making most of the noise!
 The meeting concluded when Councillor Edith Sutton rose to propose a vote of thanks to the speakers, and was received with loud cheers, and a voice said ‘’Aren’t you going to scatter seeds of kindness?’’
 The meeting broke up without the formality of a reply to the vote of thanks.